-The shunt enclosure has four 3.5mm holes for mounting purposes, these are located in the base of the shunt enclosure.
-The holes can be used to screw or bolt the enclosure onto a hard surface (screws are not included).
+The shunt has two 5.5 mm holes for mounting purposes; these are located in the base of the shunt.
+The holes can be used to screw or bolt the shunt onto a hard surface (note that these screws are not included).

-For the exact location of the mounting holes see the dimension drawing in the appendix of this manual.
+For the exact location of the mounting holes see the dimension drawing [56] in the appendix of this manual.

-Top view Shunt enclosure indicating mounting holes.
+Top view shunt indicating mounting holes and side view shunt indicating the mounting method.